 The Willie L. Brown, Jr. Fellowship Program places students in prestigious semester-long internships in SF city and county agencies.

-For the Spring 2019 semester, undergraduate Fellows will:
+For the Fall 2020 semester, undergraduate Fellows will:

 Intern 16 hours/week at a city agency

 Participate in a 3-hour, 3-unit weekly professional development seminar